raphico/csapp/notes/ch03_machine_code.md

 Unary instructions operates on a single operand, which can either be an address or a register or a memory location, and this operand serves as both the source and the destination.
 For example: `incl (%esp)` increments the 4-byte value at the top of the stack.

 Binary instructions operate on two operands.
 The first operand can be an immediate, a register, or a memory location.
 While the second operand can either be a register or a memory location, but never a memory location when the first operand is also a memory.
 The second operand serves as both a source and the destination.
 For example: `subl %eax, %edx` $=$ `%edx = %eax - %edx`

+## 3.5.3 Shift operations

+Shift instructions require two operands:

+1. shift amount: either an 8-bit immediate (0 - 31) or the %cl register.
+Only %cl is allowed as a register for the shift amount
+2. value to shift: can be a register or a memory location

+- left shifts: shl and sal are identical; they shift left and fill the least-significant bits with zeros
+- right shifts:
+  - sar = arithmetic right shift; fills the most-significant bits with the sign bit
+  - shr = logical right shift; fills the most-significant bits with zeros

+> Notes: the CPU only looks at the low-order 5 bits of the shift amount, because a 32-bit value can only be shifted 0-31 positions, anything else will be meaningless